dasch-swiss/dsp-docs/docs/developers/knora/documentation/rdf.md

 myonto:Homer rdf:type myonto:Author ;
              myonto:wrote "Iliad" .
 ````
-This statement expresses that in my ontology named *myonto* Homer is part of my class author and that he wrote the Iliad.
+This statement expresses that in my ontology named *myonto* Homer is part of my class Author and that he wrote the Iliad.

 If there are several triples that share both subject and predicate, a comma (,) is used to separate the objects.
 E.g. to express, that Homer wrote both the Iliad and the Odyssey, I can use the following statement:
 ````
 myonto:Homer myonto:wrote myonto:Iliad, myonto:Odyssey .
 ````

 To improve terseness and readability Turtle provides some abbreviations.
 The most widley used abbreviation is the word ***a*** to mean `rdf:type`.
-Thus, the following two triples are equivalent, both telling that the class ceramics in my ontology is part of a larger class called category:
+Thus, the following two triples are equivalent, both telling that the class Ceramics in my ontology is part of a larger class called Category:
 ````
 myonto:Ceramics rdf:type myonto:Category .
 myonto:Ceramics a myonto:Category .